deanylev/improve-your-mood/README.md

 Includes both the back-end and front-end.

-To get started, clone the repo into your desired web server, make a new file in the root called `settings.ini` and in it, enter your MySQL credentials in this format:
+To get started, clone the repo into your desired web server, make a new file in assets/php called `settings.ini` and in it, enter your MySQL credentials in this format:

 ```
 [MYSQL]